 What is The Bookman?

-Operated with all volunteer labor, the organization now gives away almost one million new and used books per year, primarily to groups and agencies serving the underprivileged, to teachers, to our military veterans, families, and active-duty troops, and to other charitable groups.
+Operated with all volunteer labor, the organization at one time gave away almost one million new and used books per year, primarily to groups and agencies serving the underprivileged, to teachers, to our military veterans, families, and active-duty troops, and to other charitable groups.
+However, in March of 2014, the organization was forced to close its warehouse and no longer redistributes books.
 Since its creation in 1990, The Bookman has given away more than 8 million books to people in San Diego County and through local charities, to every state and 70 other countries.
-There are no restrictions on who can obtain free books - those who need them can have them, as long as they are part of a deserving group and, as long as they can arrange to pick them up from the warehouse.
-The Bookman does not select, pack, or ship books.

-“...he has given away - FREE - an estimated 8 million books around the world...”
+ì...he has given away - FREE - an estimated 8 million books around the world...î

 How did this happen?

 How did it come about?
 Irwin Herman, a San Carlos resident, retired from his appliance repair business in Chicago In 1988 and moved to San Diego with his wife, Shirley.
 In 1990 apparently at loose ends, he went along one day with a friend who did outreach at the local jails.
 At that time he learned the prisoners needed reading material so he provided some books and was amazed at how grateful the recipients were.
 Thus began "Irwin the Bookman."